 A friend and I were washing dishes in the kitchen when her husband arrived home from work.
-I expected her to at least call out, "Hi, hon.
+I expected her to call out, "Hi, hon.
 Glad you're home."
-But after a brief silence, I realized his coming was not significant.
-If no one welcomes us into their presence, we feel as if we're not worth welcoming.
+But after a brief silence, I realized his coming was insignificant to her.
+If no one welcomes us, we feel as if we're not worth welcoming.

-Jesus said, "I will receive you into myself" (John 14:3).
-Those we love need to know they have a place in us.
-The welcome we extend indicates what we think of the other person.
+The welcome we extend indicates our feelings.
 If we throw open our arms, our homes, and our hearts, we say, "You're important to me, and therefore, you are important."

 Courtesy, someone once said, is the capacity to treat all others as though they were kings.
 Even a small act such as the ritual of extending a gracious welcome can do much to give your family a sense of importance.